arielherself/espresso/README.md

 ## North Korea puts on a military show

-After months of rehearsals, the big day is here.
+After months of rehearsals, the big day arrived.
 Satellite imagery suggests that North Korean soldiers and civilians have been training for a military parade celebrating the 75th anniversary of the founding of the Korean People’s Army on Wednesday.
-Expect marching troops, citizens in formation spelling out slogans and jets racing across the skies over Pyongyang, the capital.
+Early on Wednesday illuminated jets and propeller planes flew over Pyongyang, the capital; fireworks and music were reported in the evening as events appeared to kick off.

 North Korea loves to mark anniversaries.
 But the parade also signals the country’s readiness for war.
 On Monday Kim Jong Un, the country’s dictator, discussed “intensifying” its [military drills](https://te.arielherself.xyz/asia/2022/10/18/north-korea-is-preparing-for-another-nuclear-test-or-many) with his generals.
 That came exactly 60 years after his grandfather, Kim Il Sung, said that each North Korean soldier must be ready to kill 100 enemies.